DrEverything/G_waves_are_all_you_need/g_waves.typ

 ]
 Surprisingly, maybe not.

+= Interaction Requires Continuity

+In order for anything to be continuous, it has to interact with itself.
+If it didn't interact with itself ---even minimally--- then it would then it would be like isolated point just floating next to each other, not forming a real "whole".

+If that is the case, then the opposite must be true as well!
+If something is interacting with something else, they HAVE to be continuous.

+I know that my brain may not be capable of greater comprehension, but I can NOT see a counter-example...

+If two regions of "space" were truly disjoint ---with not common fabric--- _nothing_ could cross the gap.
+Causation demands a bridge, and a bridge demands continuity.

+Therefore, "space" and "matter" are not seperate species; they are phases of one connected ocean.

+This continuity principle is more than just a philosophical claim: it anchors the causal reversal claimed here.
+If curvature-waves (gravity) are already the universal fabric, then stable knots in that fabric (matter) follow inevitably.
+Gravity --> Matter isn't merely plausible --- it is required once continuity is acknowledged.

 = Matter and Mass: Stable Wave Structures

 I propose that particles are stable wave patterns --- like resonance inside a drum or a photon bouncing inside a mirrored box.